akauppi/GroundLevel-firebase-es/ops.sandbox.3/README.md

 # Ops sandbox

-Writing metrics to Grafana Cloud with Prometheus "remote write" interface.
+Writing metrics to Grafana Cloud with <strike>Prometheus "remote write" interface</strike> InfluxDB interface.

 No Prometheus agent is involved.

-The node.js [`prometheus-remote-write`](https://github.com/huksley/prometheus-remote-write) package directly acts at the Protobuf level.
+Once this is proven to work, going to make a Cloud Function that proxies such info from web clients.